 PharMerica Not Alone

 PharMerica is reportedly the second largest pharmacy company servicing long term care facilities (nursing homes).
 In December 2019, the U.S. Department of Justice intervened in yet another False Claims Acy case involving nursing home pharmacies, this one filed by a whistleblower against CVS Omnicare.
 That company is one of the other large players in the billion dollar nursing home pharmacy industry.

 A whistleblower in a false claims act case typically earns an award of 15 to 30% of whatever is collected by the government.
 To qualify as a whistleblower, one must have non public, “original source” information about a fraud to taxpayers or a taxpayer funded program.
 Common examples involve fraud to Medicare, FHA / Freddie Mac / Fannie Mae mortgage programs and procurement fraud (things sold to the government).

-Mahany & Ertl – America’s Fraud Lawyers.
-Offices in Milwaukee, Wisconsin; Detroit, Michigan; Minneapolis, Minnesota; Portland, Maine and San Francisco, California.
-Services available in many jurisdictions.
+Mahany Law – America’s Whistleblower and Anti-Fraud Lawyers.
+Offices and attorneys in Milwaukee, Wisconsin; Detroit, Michigan; San Antonio, Texas and Tampa, Florida.
+Services available nationwide.